vot-archive/awsmap-node/readme.md

 You can also pass some options.
 First argument will be used as filter/grep.

+To list S3 buckets you have to pass -m s3 (or --mode s3) switch.

 You can also restrict the mapper to only scan one environment with -e (or --env) switch.

 Finally you can group the results to see all IPs of machines with a certain name